+The Commission is exposed to various risks of losses related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+During the years ended April 30, 2014, the Commission participated in public entity risk pools (Trusts) for worker's compensation coverage.
+Coverage has not been significantly reduced from the prior year and settled claims have not exceeded coverage in the past year.
 The Trust agreement permits the Trust to make additional assessments to members should there be a deficiency in Trust assets to meet its liabilities.
 Accounting principles generally accepted in the United States of America require members of pools with a sharing of risk to determine whether or not such assessment is probable and, if so, a reasonable estimate of such assessment.
 At this time, the Trust foresees no likelihood of an additional assessment for any of the past years.

-Claims expenses and liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
+Claims expenditures and liabilities are reported when it is probable that a loss has occurred and the amount of that loss can be reasonably estimated.
 These losses include an estimate of claims that have been incurred but not reported.
-Based on the best available information there is no liability at April 30, 2013 or 2012.
+Based on the best available information, there is no liability at April 30, 2014.